Home/Ericsson gains control with Pagero Freight Solutions

 “So far, we have never failed to deliver our equipment to the correct destination.
 Wherever the location is in the world, we have the tool that ensures that our network of distributors delivers,” says Carl Westman, in charge of Processes, Methods and Tools at Ericsson Distribution Logistics.

-“The solution that Pagero TMS helped us to develop is equipped with a number of predetermined quality controls to filter out inaccuracies and ensure that we can feel secure.”
+“The solution that Pagero helped us to develop is equipped with a number of predetermined quality controls to filter out inaccuracies and ensure that we can feel secure.”

 At the beginning of the millennium, Ericsson took a strategic decision to outsource the physical part of distribution, thereby placing great responsibility for the actual transportation on their third-party logistics providers, Distribution Service Providers (DSP).
 At the same time, Ericsson chose to retain the strategic management of distribution centrally in Kista, Stockholm.
 To gain the control required over the enormous amounts of data generated by the logistics operations, a solution was needed that not only had the capability of following up routes, invoices and costs but one that could also analyse if the costs were reasonable.
-Ericsson chose Pagero TMS with functions for Reports & Analysis Services; a solution that has been in operation since 2002.
+Ericsson chose Pagero Freight Solutions with functions for Reports & Analysis Services; a solution that has been in operation since 2002.

 A joint project was promptly initiated to develop a sophisticated system to control information quality that would fulfil Ericsson’s requirements.

 “This is extremely business critical for us, as decisions based on inaccurate information will likely lead to devastating consequences for us.
-The solution that Pagero TMS helped us to develop is equipped with a number of predetermined quality controls to filter out inaccuracies and ensure that we can feel secure,” says Carl Westman, in charge of Processes, Methods and Tools at Ericsson Distribution Logistics.
+The solution that Pagero helped us to develop is equipped with a number of predetermined quality controls to filter out inaccuracies and ensure that we can feel secure,” says Carl Westman, in charge of Processes, Methods and Tools at Ericsson Distribution Logistics.

 Additions and updates